kitconcept/volto-calendar-block/docs/docs/glossary.md

     "keywords": "Plone, documentation, glossary, term, definition"
 ---

-This glossary provides example terms and definitions relevant to **volto-calendar-block**.
+This glossary provides example terms and definitions relevant to **@kitconcept/volto-calendar-block**.

 A new add-on for Volto

 ```{note}